manatlan/htag/docs/creating_a_tag.md

 ### IRL (in A Runner Context)

-An important thing to understand, is that a Tag renders differently when used in a runner (TODO LINK).
+An important thing to understand, is that a Tag renders differently when used in a runner (TODO:LINK).
 AS you see before, the tags are rendered without attributs 'id'.
 But, IRL, when using in a htag runner context, all tags are rendered with an html id attribut (it's the main reason why you can't set an `_id` at runtime !).
 Htag's runner manage all the tags, with theirs ids: it's the core feature, to be able to keep states/rendering between the gui/client_side and the back/python ;-)

 When used in a Runner Context, some specials properties are setted on a Tag.